Find out what some of our graduates are doing today in pursuing their successful careers.

 industry says matters most.

 UTI students train with the tools, equipment and technology used in collision repair centers across the country.
 From the tools used in the shop to the materials for refinishing, the CRRT program was created in conjunction with leading manufacturers so you can train on the brands used in the workforce, including 3M, Audatex, Axalta, Information Services Inc. and Chief Automotive Technologies.
-The CRRT program is available at three UTI campuses:
+The CRRT program is available at two UTI campuses: